yeldarby/glass-presentation-remote/README.md

 Presentation Remote for Google Glass
 ====================================

-Allows you to control a Prezi with your Google Glass while on stage.
+ - Control a Prezi with your Google Glass while on stage.

-Navigate your Prezi by swiping forward or backward on the Glass touchpad.
+ - Navigate your Prezi by swiping forward or backward on the Glass touchpad.

-Mirror your display on Glass to eliminate the need for a separate screen for the presenter.
+ - Mirror your display on Glass to eliminate the need for a separate screen for the presenter.
+ - Resetable on-display timer to keep track of how long your presentation has gone.

 Setup
 =====